twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 Effect:

-- ~8% hit to the vault NAV from that deal,
+- ~8% hit to the vault NAV from that position,
 - partially offset if other positions perform well,
 - NAV per share could dip from 1.06 to ~0.99, for example.